zaurelzo/Projet-Tutor--Cubsat-Insa-Toulouse/README.md

 For this project, we have developed a test plateform using a raspberry pi.
 The main goal was to be able to generate spi,uart and I2C packets using the raspberry pi.
 So whe have developed in python a GUI to remotely configure the number and type of packect to generate.
-To be sure that our raspberry pi generate the number and type of packets that we have specified, we have added to our interface a way to configure a saleae Logic Analyzer.
+To be sure that our raspberry pi generates the number and type of packets that we have specified, we have added to our interface a way to configure a saleae Logic Analyzer.

 ## What you need to install
-  Firstly download saleae software from this link :https://www.saleae.com/downloads You also need to intall few libraries:
+  Firstly download saleae software from this link : https://www.saleae.com/downloads You also need to intall few libraries:

   ```bash